JvanKatwijk/qt-dab/README.md

    	- SDR DAB sticks (RTL2838U or similar),
 	- HACKRF One,
   	- Airspy, including Airspy mini,
   	- SDRplay (RSP I,  RSP 1A and 1B, RSP II, RSP Duo and RSP Dx), with separate entries for v2 and v3 library
 	- limeSDR,
 	- Adalm Pluto,
 	- **untested** UHD (anyone wants to help testing?)
 	- Soapy, a renewed soapy interface driver is even able to map other samplerates than the required 2048000 (limited to the range 2000000 ..
 3000000);
 	- input from a spyServer,
 	- ExtIO (experimental, Windows only),
-	- rtl_tcp servers.
+	- rtl_tcp servers,
+	= spy servers.
   * Always supported input from:
    	- prerecorded dump (`.raw`, `.iq` and `.sdr`),
 	- `.xml` and `.uff` format files.